s4shibam/Object-Oriented-Programming/01. Class & Object/README.md

 A class is a group of objects which have common properties.
 It is a template or blueprint from which objects are created.
 It is a logical entity.
 It can't be physical.

-A class in Java can contain:
+A Class in Java can contain:

     - Fields
     - Methods